jstimpfle/language/DESIGN.md

 }
 ```

-The problem with allowing declarations in any order is this: While the program
+The problem with allowing declarations even for "sensible" programs is that a
-might still be meaningful (no cycles), a simple mistake can create a cycle and
+simple mistake could introduce a cycle and cause a hard to debug error.
+I don't
-lead to bad error messages.
-I don't want to go there.
+want to go there.

 Note: This decision does not apply to the earlier symbol resolution phase.
-Symbol resolution is not restricted to earlier definitions.
-I don't want to
+Resolution of symbol references is not restricted to definitions that come
-require function and struct prototyping like C requires to allow lexical cycles
+before the reference.
+I don't want to require function and struct prototyping
-that are technically possible (pointer indirection, linker fixups...).
-The
+like C requires to allow lexical cycles that are technically possible (pointer
-following would be allowed:
+indirection, linker fixups...).
+The following would be allowed:

 ```
-data x ^int = &amp;y;
+data x ^int = &y;
-data y ^int = &amp;x;
+data y ^int = &x;

 struct B {
     data A ^x;